-- Grab onto the the edge of a desk, countertop, bathroom vanity, or any table and back up while still holding on.
-Bend your hips 90 degrees or until your back is flat — your should look like an extension of the table/counter top.
+- Grab onto the edge of a desk, countertop, bathroom vanity, or any table and back up while still holding on.
+Bend your hips 90 degrees or until your back is flat — you should look like an extension of the table/countertop.
 Hold this pose for a couple of minutes.
-Set reminder in your calendar and try to do as often as you can, again with a minimum of twice a day.
+Set reminders in your calendar and try to do it as often as you can, again with a minimum of twice a day.

 For more tips on how to care for your skin during radiation, please visit The American Academy of Dermatology Association.